 Propane gas users

 The Office of Rate Intervention and the State Fire Marshal's Office (State Fire Marshal, 101 Sea Hero Road, Suite 100, Frankfort, KY 40601 502-573-0382) have established a protocol for allowing propane (LPG) customers to secure propane when their supplier is unable to do so.
 Under KRS 234.190, only the owners of a tank are allowed to fill it.
 In most cases the tanks actually belong to propane companies and are leased to consumers.
-Although a customer can give notice to a supplier and KRS 234.190 (3) requires that the tank be removed within 48 hours, this is problematic in the winter when the suppliers are focused on delivering product.
+Although a customer can give notice to a supplier to terminate service, and KRS 234.190 (3) requires that the providing company remove the tank within 48 hours, this is problematic in the winter when the suppliers are focused on delivering product.
 However, now that there is a release available, the Fire Marshal can request the current supplier to allow other suppliers to deliver propane.

 What is the Public Service Commission?